It Happens to All of Us at Some Point:

 While I don’t focus a lot on calorie counting, it can be helpful to have an approximate calorie goal range.
 If you’re stuck with your weight loss progress, this is a good time to evaluate your food intake and choices.
 It’s not always that your calories need to be lower, so it can be a tricky thing to figure out.
 If you’ve been eating too few calories, weight loss can stall too.
 Try playing with the numbers and see what works.
 If you go too low, you’re going to lose muscle, which is NOT what you want since that will affect your metabolism negatively.

 I like apps for tracking food and 2 that I like are ‘Lose It’ and ‘Myfitnesspal’.
 The apps are handy since most of us always have our phones with us, so tracking is much more convenient.

 6. Don’t skip meals.

 This is a biggie!
 My clients that go from skipping breakfast and having a very small lunch

 Bonus Tip: Water!
 Be sure you’re drinking plenty of water every day.
 Water helps with digestion and elimination.
 Water intake is an important element of our overall health as well as for weight loss.

 Don’t Give Up:

 If you’re feeling a little discouraged, focus on the positive and how you’re making better choices and do the best you can for your health each day and you WILL see and feel changes.
-Be patient and just keep moving forward, one healthy choice at a time.
-Slow and steady is the way to go for long term success.

 There could be other underlying conditions including hormonal imbalances that can hinder weight loss, so it’s a good idea to seek a health care practitioner that deals with this, such as your physician or naturopathic doctor.